Your Directors have pleasure in presenting the 33rd annual report together

 (Standardisation, Testing and Quality Certificate), Ministry of Communications and

-and recommended continuation of the certification.
+the Auditors recommended continuation of the ISO 14001.

 The quality management system of the Company is certified against ISO 9001:2008